uyuni-project/uyuni-rfc/0000-deb-repo-sync-gpg-check.md

 ## Repo signature checking

-The GPG verification should be optional but a warning should be shown to the the user in case he's not providing information about the GPG key used to verify the metadata.
+The GPG verification must be done always.
+The user should have the option to disable it.

 ### Repo metadata location and signatures